 Ingredients

-- 1 to 2 quality steaks (ribeye, sirloin, or your choice)
+- 1–2 good steaks (ribeye, sirloin or your fav)

 - 2 cloves garlic, minced (optional)